sakshii2004/Wisteria/README.md

 ![Untitled design (6)](https://github.com/sakshii2004/Wisteria/assets/124381306/d5438f02-b978-41d1-a6f9-fd90147db8bb)

 ## Homepage of the Application
-The homepage is customized for every user.
-It displays a personalized welcome message, the tasks pertaining to that day for the user and the minutes the user has been productive that day.
+The homepage is customized for each user.
+It displays a personalized welcome message, the tasks pertaining to that day for the user and the minutes the user has been productive on that day.

 ![image](https://github.com/sakshii2004/Wisteria/assets/124381306/e951fbd1-acfa-411a-9eb9-9bab193fb37c)

 ## Link to Project Demo